splunk/public-o11y-docs/admin/teams/roles-and-capabilities-about.rst

-.. _roles-and-permissions:
+.. _roles-and-capabilities:

 ***************************************************
-About roles and permissions
+About roles and capabilities
 ***************************************************

 .. meta::
-   :description: Learn how to how to manage user roles and permissions
+   :description: Learn how to how to manage user roles and capabilities (also called permissions).

 |hr|